Our history curriculum intends to inspire pupils’ curiosity and fascination about Britain’s past and that of the wider world. Pupils will learn about:

 Teachers will use knowledge organisers and mindmaps completed by children at the beginning of each topic to assess what the children already know and revisit the mindmaps at the end of each topic for children to add to, showing progression throughout the topic.
 Ongoing assessments will take place throughout the sequence of learning with teachers making observations of pupils during lessons, through marking, questioning and discussion with pupils.

 The Early Years Foundation Stage (EYFS) sets the standards for the learning, development and care of children from birth to 5 years old.
 The EYFS framework supports an integrated approach to early learning.
 Within the “Understanding the World” strand of the EYFS Framework there is an Early Learning Goal (ELG) entitled ‘Past and Present’, which is where history fits into the EYFS curriculum.
 It is closely aligned with the requirements of the history National Curriculum and sets a good foundation for the children as they move through the school.
-As with the older years, we use Cornerstones Curriculum Pro to help deliver our history curriculum in the Reception Class
+As with the older years, we use Cornerstones Maestro to help deliver our history curriculum in the Reception Class